htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

    and floating-point performance, keyboard/mouse idle time, etc.
-   Likewise, job ClassAds contain a full complement of information, including system dependent entries such as dynamic updates of the job’s image size and CPU usage.
+   Likewise, job ClassAds contain a full complement of information, including system dependent entries such as dynamic updates of the job's image size and CPU usage.
 -  Everything necessary to run an HTCondor central manager on Windows.
 -  Security mechanisms.
 -  HTCondor for Windows can run jobs at a lower operating system